numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 above.
 Using the *promotion* step, this will allow to create a register a single promoter for the abstract ``Unit`` DType with the ``ufunc``.
-The promoter can then add the wrapped concrete ``UFuncImpl`` dynamically at promotion time, and NumPy can cache (or store it) after the first call.
+The promoter can then add the wrapped concrete ``ArrayMethod`` dynamically at promotion time, and NumPy can cache (or store it) after the first call.

 **Alternative use-case:**

 A different use-case is that of a ``Unit(float64, "m")`` DType, where the numerical type is part of the DType parameter.
-This approach is possible, but will require a custom ``UFuncImpl`` which wraps existing loops.
+This approach is possible, but will require a custom ``ArrayMethod`` which wraps existing loops.
 It must also always require require two steps of dispatching (one to the ``Unit`` DType and a second one for the numerical type).

-Further, the efficient implementation will require the ability to fetch and reuse the inner-loop function from another ``UFuncImpl``.
+Further, the efficient implementation will require the ability to fetch and reuse the inner-loop function from another ``ArrayMethod``.
 (Which is probably necessary for users like Numba, but it is uncertain whether it should be a common pattern and it cannot be accessible from Python itself.)